 It is possible to think of Jesus and his impact as simply an event in history of enormous, even unique, significance.
 The first Christians went further than that.
 Their understanding of life included life after death, and especially resurrection.
 By resurrection they meant that a person begins a new form of existence at a different level of reality.
 Usually they envisaged this transformed life as entailing a transformation of the dead corpse into a new spiritual reality.
 This belief went along with the hope that ultimately everything would be transformed to the new level of existence.
-Some saw it all happening at a set time in the future.
-Others saw it as something which could start happening already in the present.
-The details of such beliefs are somewhat vague, but they form the backdrop for the earliest Christians' first great claim about Jesus.
+Some had taken place and he had a saw it all happening at a set time normal body of flesh and blood. in the future.
+Others saw it as something which could start hap- speak of appearances and revepening already in the present.
+The details of such beliefs are the backdrop for the earliest Christians' first great claim about Jesus.

-Our earliest Christian sources speak of Peter, one of Jesus' disciples, coming to a new startling belief: instead of remaining in the sleep of death like other human beings who had died, Jesus had been resurrected and Peter had glimpsed him in this new state.
+Our earliest Christian sources

+speak of Peter, one of Jesus' disciples, coming to a new startling belief: instead of remaining in the sleep of death like other human beings who had died, Jesus had been resurrected and Peter had alimpsed him in this new state.
 Unfortunately there is no description anywhere in earliest writings of what exactly Peter saw, but apparently others had similar visual experiences, women and men.
 Some accounts even have women as the first to have had the experience.
 The conviction that God had raised Jesus to the new level of existence became fundamental for Christian faith and turned dejected men and women, disappointed at his death, into enthusiastic propagators of Jesus and his message.